Filipini01/pedrosantos.github.io/_pages/research.md

 author_profile: true
 ---

-My main interest related to Statistics is based on Time Series and the application of statistical learning Bayesian models and techniques.
+My main interest related to Statistics is based on Time Series and the application of Bayesian models and techniques.

 ======